Brainerd Lakes in winter

 Both their heads fell off as we passed, but we squashed them back on and climbed up the hill on Whiskey Island for a spectacular view of Hay Creek winding through the swamp.

-The Veterans Trail is just 2½ miles from 371, and from there we drove back to Nisswa, where we checked out the sales at Martin's Ski Shop.
+The Veterans Trail is just 2½ miles from 371, and from there we drove back to Nisswa, where we checked out the sales.
 There were people in the tiny downtown, but nothing like summer, when resorters flood in for mini-doughnuts, cappuccino and a shopping fix.

 Next to the old train depot, the icons painted on Smiley the Nisswa Ox tells what Nisswa is all about: ice cream, turtle races, pizza, fishing, souvenir shops and lakes.

 The bakery was closed for the day, but we returned in the morning to snag an apple fritter.
-Then we drove back down 371 to Northland Arboretum, the only place in the area with reliably groomed ski trails.
+Then we drove back down 371 to Northland Arboretum, which has reliably groomed ski trails.

-It's also the southern trailhead of the Paul Bunyan State Trail, and on the way, we saw a beautiful new bike bridge that crosses Minnesota 210 and eventually will take bicyclists nine miles farther south to Crow Wing State Park on the Mississippi River.
+It's also the southern trailhead of the Paul Bunyan State Trail, and on the way, we saw the beautiful bike bridge that crosses Minnesota 210 and takes bicyclists nine miles farther south to Crow Wing State Park on the Mississippi River.

 In the 1860s, Old Crow Wing was the home of nearly 700 people plus hotels, saloons and three churches.
 Before that, it was the home of Ojibwe leaders, including Hole-in-the-Day, then a crossroads for fur traders and ox-cart drivers on the Red River Trail.